secretstartups/handbook/support/workflows/kibana.html.md

 ---
 layout: handbook-page-toc
 title: Using Kibana
-description: "Information on what Kibana is, how to search it, interpret its results, and tips and tricks fur getting specific information from it."
+description: "Information on what Kibana is, how to search it, interpret its results, and tips and tricks for getting specific information from it."
 category: Infrastructure for troubleshooting
 ---